bamlab/dev-standards/backend/django/getting-started.mo.md

     pass
 ```

-- Lets add the first fields in the Author models: there is a lot of available fields in `django.db.models` and even more available in plateform specifics modules (eg, [postgres array or json fields](https://docs.djangoproject.com/en/1.11/ref/contrib/postgres/fields/)), or in external plugins
+- Lets add the first fields in the Author models: there is a lot of available fields in `django.db.models` and even more available in platform specifics modules (eg, [postgres array or json fields](https://docs.djangoproject.com/en/1.11/ref/contrib/postgres/fields/)), or in external plugins

 ```python
 from django.db import models